ZAbstract/Project-FE-Revived/README.md

 We'll be posting our scripts right here now and then to show the progress.

-**NOTE: This game is heavily inspired by Crazyblox Games's "Flood Escape 2"** **Revive Productions is NOT associated with Crazyblox or "Flood Escape 2"**
+**NOTE: This game is heavily inspired by Crazyblox Games's "Flood Escape 2"** **Revive Productions is NOT associated with Crazyblox or "Flood Escape 2", however are INSPIRED by "Flood Escape 2" and Crazyblox.**

 **Changes will be made.
 This never will be finished.**